deltabeard/Peanut-GB/README.md

 Execute a bootrom image on reset.
 A reset must be performed after calling gb_set_bootrom for these changes to take effect.
 This is because gb_init calls gb_reset, but gb_set_bootrom must be called after gb_init.

 The bootrom must be either a DMG or a MGB bootrom.

+## Automated Testing

+The test suite can be built with `make -C test` and includes regression tests for the CPU, instruction timing and the `dmg-acid2` PPU test ROM.
+The `dmg-acid2` test embeds the ROM via `dmg-acid2.gb.h` and hashes the LCD output to check for regressions.
+If the hash differs from the expected value, the calculated hash is printed so that it can be copied into `DMG_ACID2_HASH` in `test/test.c` after verifying the image is correct.

 ## License